Andras-vajda/A-titolo-provvisorio/Steiner/C/readme.md

 ## Files

-- **STSC_LUT.c**: Standalone implementation of the STS generator using precomputed difference triples
 - **STSC_gen.c**: Core implementation for the STSC_gen executable, which serves as the main entry point for the STS generator
 - **STSC.c**: Core library implementation of the STS generation functions
 - **STSC_mode.c**: Implementation of the different operating modes (interactive, batch, test)
 - **STSC_UI.c**: User interface and I/O handling functions

+## Extra files:

+- **STSC_LUT.c**: Standalone example of STSC generation using precomputed difference triples LUT
-- **QLCI.c**: Utility for generating Commutative Idempotent Latin Squares (QLCI), an essential component in constructing some types of design combinatorics
+- **QLCI.c**: Standalone easy example or generating Commutative Idempotent Latin Squares (QLCI), as an extra freebie for the reader

 ## STSC_LUT.c